People have many different reasons for undertaking a challenge such as Ride to the Somme and the stories from our 2017 ride …

 What is the Ride to the Somme?

-At the the outbreak of World War I the British Army was considerably smaller than other armies across Europe.
+At the the outbreak of The Great War the British Army was considerably smaller than other armies across Europe.
 It was supplemented by a Territorial Force of part time soldiers and included 15 Cycling Battalions.
 After suffering heavy casualties at The Battle of Mons in 1914 the British Army started recruiting a larger force.

-The Army Cycling Corps was founded in 1914.
+The Army Cyclist Corps was founded in 1914.
 The bicycle in World War I was deployed at the front line involved in the movement of men, reconnaissance and communications whilst at home cyclists were recruited for coastal defence work.
-In January 1916 the volunteer army needs reinforcements and conscription is introduced.
+During the Great War 20,000 men were members of the Corps.